What does being a Child in Care or Looked after Child mean?

-The Derbyshire CCGs are the responsible commissioner for Looked after Children originating from Derby City and Derbyshire and work in collaboration with Derby City and Derbyshire County Council Local Authorities to act in the best interests of the child and young person.
+The Derby and Derbyshire CCG is the responsible commissioner for Looked after Children originating from Derby City and Derbyshire and work in collaboration with Derby City and Derbyshire County Council Local Authorities to act in the best interests of the child and young person.

-The Derbyshire CCGs commission the statutory healthcare provision for Looked after Children originating from Derby City and Derbyshire and the teams responsible are as follows:
+The Derby and Derbyshire CCG commissions the statutory healthcare provision for Looked after Children originating from Derby City and Derbyshire and the teams responsible are as follows: